ananogal1/ASCVD-metabolite-panel/README.md

 # ASCVD metabolite panel

 This repository contains all the scripts and necessary information to replicate the findings reported in the following publication:
-"_Incremental value of a panel of serum metabolites for predicting atherosclerotic cardiovascular disease risk_" by Nogal et al. (2021).
+"_Incremental value of a panel of serum metabolites for predicting risk of atherosclerotic cardiovascular disease_" by Nogal et al. (2021).

 Specifically, it contains the following files: